roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak831/README.md

 |     2      |      3      |     13      |    0     |               19               |
 |     2      |      3      |     14      |    0     |               20               |

-At **T=25℃,VDD=5V(Typ.)** if nothing else stated:
+At **T=25℃, VDD=5V(Typ.)** if nothing else stated:

 :::tip 📝 NOTE
 The table below is for 868 MHz RAK831 LPWAN gateway.
-Other frequencies are also supported such as 433 MHz,470 MHz, and 915 MHz Frequency Range.
+Other frequencies are also supported such as 433 MHz, 470 MHz, and 915 MHz Frequency Range.
 :::

 | Parameter                              | Condition              | Min  | Typ. | Max  | Unit |